xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractdoxygenfiletype/nonamespaceschemalocation.md

+The XML schema location reference for validation.

 ## Signature

 ```typescript
 noNamespaceSchemaLocation?: string | undefined;
 ```

+## Remarks

+Optional attribute that specifies the location of the XML schema definition used for validating the structure of the Doxyfile XML.
+This provides schema validation capabilities for the parsed configuration content.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>